What is a Crypto Asset and How is it Taxed?

 How are crypto assets taxed?

-We know that crypto is viewed as an asset by most tax authorities around the world.
+We know that most tax authorities around the world view crypto as an asset.

 When that asset changes hands - either by sale, swap, or as a gift - this event is what's known as a disposal.
 If there is a profit at the point of disposal, the profit can be taxed as a capital gain.
 Before you can arrive at a profit, you need to know what your Cost Basis was - in essence what the cost of the crypto asset was.